matiasvarela/minesweeper-API/README.md

 4. Mark a cell with a flag

 ## Notes about this project
-- It uses GinGonic to manage routing
+- It uses Gin-Gonic framework to manage routing
 - It uses an error handling library written by my own
 - It follows a Hexagonal Architecture
 - It uses a DynamoDB to persist the games